VykSI/Beacon-frontend/README.md

 npm run serve
 ```
 On running successfully proceed with either /login or /admin-login routes
+Change all apis to fetch data from backend correctly.

 ### Compiles and minifies for production
 ```